BUYER'S GUIDE | Camera Support

 The original Shoulderpod is still one of our favorite simple smartphone grips/mounts.
 It's high-quality build, simple design and robust performance keeps us going back to it.
 The only negative is it does not have a built-in cold shoe, but for minimalist setups you really can't beat it.

 The PolarPro IRIS ND was one of our favorite iPhone ND filter kits, but when the iPhone 11 was released it no longer worked (hate that!).
 So PolarPro went back to the drawing board and came up with a more all-in-one solution called the LiteChaser Pro - and, it's pretty great.
 It's a case with a detachable grip/tripod mount and a filter (variable ND or CP).
 Very solid choice if you don't mind a proprietary setup.

 This is similar to the LiteChaser Pro, but it is designed more for photography than video (but works great with video) to turn your phone into a "DSLR" style shooting experience.
 It lives up to that too for a more minimalist approach, although you can add Moment lenses on some of their cases for more advanced setups.

-We use affiliate links for some of our suggestions.
+We use affiliate links from Amazon, B&H and more for some of our suggestions.
 A small commission is paid to us for any sales which helps support our website and YouTube channel - and it costs you nothing extra.
 Thank you!